sdteffen/qgis-elevation/README.md

 ============

 The installation can be installed by selecting Plugins->Fetch Python Plugins... from the menu.
-The Elevation plugin is available in the QGIS Contributed Repository.
+The Elevation plugin is available in the QGIS Official Repository 2.

 Installation from the source tarball is also possible.